 A message from Will on collective stress and social media:

-As a culture, we’re absolutely rubbish at taking responsibility for our sh*t.
-We’d much rather vent it somewhere, blame someone and possibly even gang together and bully an easy target for some perceived indiscretion.
+As a culture, we\’re absolutely rubbish at taking responsibility for our sh*t.
+We\’d much rather vent it somewhere, blame someone and possibly even gang together and bully an easy target for some perceived indiscretion.
+This is particularly evident on social media platforms, where negative feeling sours many interactions.

 You see this a lot, not only with the phenomena of weaponisation, but increasingly with a phenomena you could call Weapon Eyesation.
-This is where people are more and more earnestly on the lookout for somebody who did or said something ‘wrong’, and then hitting them with a verbal or digital volley.
-It’s no longer overtly about defence…their situation is clearly so acute that they actively and hypervigilantly need to go looking for trouble, for something to raise their hackles and for them to be able to self righteously bring down their newfound adversary.
+This is where people are more and more earnestly on the lookout for somebody who did or said something \’wrong\’, and then hitting them with a verbal or digital volley.
+It\’s no longer overtly about defence…their situation is clearly so acute that they actively and hypervigilantly need to go looking for trouble, for something to raise their hackles and for them to be able to self righteously bring down their newfound adversary – often through a series of ill-thought-out tweets.

 So if you find yourself encountering such dynamics, maybe step back from adding fuel to the fire and contributing, and instead, use the situation as a mirror to see if there is any element of you that wants to get stuck in and ask yourself why.